Sanugiw/Modelling-and-Analysis-of-Physiological-Systems-/README.md

 # Modelling and Analysis of Physiological Systems

 This repository features MATLAB-based simulations and LaTeX-based documentation that analyze and model core physiological processes.
-Some simulations were built upon **pre-existing models**.
+Some simulations were built upon pre-existing models.
 These were completed in partial fulfillment of the requirements for the module BM2102 - Modelling and Analysis pf Physiological Systems.

 ---

 ## 📁 Repository Contents